SWUK ODN Governance

 SWUK ODN Board

-The SWUK ODN Board includes members of the Management Team with additional members from:
+The SWUK ODN Board includes members of the ODN Management Team with additional members from:

 For further information, please see below the latest list of Board Members and Board Terms of Reference.
 Minutes of Board meetings are available on request.

-The Clinical Advisory Group (CAG) was set up to standardise ODN protocols and guidelines and oversee any clinical risk and governance issues.
-The group is Chaired by an ODN Clinical Lead and reports directly to the ODN Board through the CAG Chair.
+The Clinical Governance Group (CGG) was set up to standardise ODN protocols and guidelines and oversee any clinical risk and governance issues.
+The group is Chaired by an ODN Clinical Lead and reports directly to the ODN Board through the CGG Chair.
+Each Burn Care Service provides a written report to the Clinical Governance Group each quarter.
+The Board has also set up specialist interest groups (SIGs) for the Senior Nurses, Senior Therapists and Clinical Psychologists.
+These groups also provide a quarterly progress reports to the Clinical Governance Group on work streams associated to the ODN Work Plan.
+Any items of concern are escalated to the Board.

 - Burn Service Clinical Leads

-- A Nominated Therapist (Physiotherapist or Occupational Therapist)
+- A Nominated Therapist Lead (Physiotherapist or Occupational Therapist)

 - ODN Manager

-Specialist sub-groups have been set up for burns specialist nurses, therapists (physiotherapists and occupational therapists) and psychologists.
+Specialist Interest Groups (SIGs) have been set up for burns specialist nurses, therapists (physiotherapists and occupational therapists) and psychologists.
 The groups consists of specialist from each of the burn services, allowing cross organisation collaborations in driving regional projects on improving burn care in the SWUK ODN area.
-They also send representatives to national specialist groups.
-To found out more about their role, please go to the Professionals section of this website.
+They also send representatives to national SIGs.
+To find out more about their role, please go to the Professionals section of this website.

 SWUK ODN Emergency Planning and Resilience Group